Som-Energia/uiqmako-api/docs/rfc-workflow.md

-While the current view could have some sense in a desktop application, where the shared repository is the ERP and the user downloads and locks the resource until its done and it is uploaded or released, uiqmako is a shared server itself and has some control of what the users do.
+While the current view could have some sense in a desktop application, where the shared repository is the ERP and the user downloads and locks the resource until its done and it is uploaded or released, uiqmako is a shared server itself and has wide view on what the users are doing.

 Owning the workflow means that the current shared working version of a template is the one stored in uiqmako.